Zona do título e menção de responsabilidade

 Notas ao título

-- Fonte do título próprio: Title based on name of creator.
+- Fonte do título próprio: Title based on contents of fonds.

 Nível de descrição

 Menção das coordenadas (cartográfico)

 - McRae Family